MrLoh/thesis-davidson/manuscript.md

 This is related to the "fundamental difference between semantics, which relates words to the world, and syntax, which does not" [@Davidson:1990ri, p.
 94, he adopts the terminology from Tarski].
 For Davidson, the essential requirement for though or intelligence is to assign meaning to words, to relate them to the world.
 But he argues that the interrogator in the Turing Test can not guarantee that the computer is able to do that:

->"[T]he interrogator [...] has no clue to the semantics of the object.
+>"The interrogator [...] has no clue to the semantics of the object.
 There is no way he can determine the connection between the words that appear on the object's screen and events and things in the world.
-Of course there must be some connection; there is no other way to account for the intelligibility of the object's English. [...But i]t is perfectly possible that the connection between words and things was established by someone who programmed the object, and then provided purely syntactic connections between words for the object to wield.
+Of course there must be some connection; there is no other way to account for the intelligibility of the object's English. [...But] it is perfectly possible that the connection between words and things was established by someone who programmed the object, and then provided purely syntactic connections between words for the object to wield.
 In this case it is the programmer who [...] has given meaning to the words [...], but the object doesn't mean anything, and there is no reason to take it to be thinking.
 >
-> In order to discover whether the object has any semantics, the interrogator must learn more about the connections between the output of the object and the world [...], through observing relevant causal interactions between the speaker, the world, and the speaker's audience. [...T]he interrogator [must be allowed] to watch the object interact with the world." [@Davidson:1990tt, p.
+> In order to discover whether the object has any semantics, the interrogator must learn more about the connections between the output of the object and the world [...], through observing relevant causal interactions between the speaker, the world, and the speaker's audience. [...]
+The interrogator [must be allowed] to watch the object interact with the world." [@Davidson:1990tt, p.
 83]

 The interpreter can only determine wether the computer means something by its words if he or she can tell what the computer means by them.
 Therefore "any evidence that thinking is going on will have to be evidence that particular thoughts are present" [-@Davidson:1990tt, p.
 80].
 While it is clear that thoughts have caused the computer's interaction, the test framework is not giving the interrogator a chance to determine how any thought has come to the computers knowledge, only that it has.